mcwisinski/M.Wisinski_Portfolio/README.md

 ![BANNER](Banner.jpeg)
-# Liscensed Clinical Social Worker
+# Licensed Clinical Social Worker

 ### About Me
 Hello!
 I am Molly Wisinski, and am an experienced college student and childcare professional with over 3 years of proven expertise in sociology and family (child) development.